-Tools - Tools are a no-brainer.
+Tools are a no-brainer.
 A garage is where your tools are supposed to go.
-I use a rolling tool chest to keep all my screwdrivers, sockets and wrenches in.
-Nuts, bolts, and screws go in plastic drawers.
+You can use a rolling tool chest to keep all your screwdrivers, sockets and wrenches in.
+Nuts, bolts, and screws can go in plastic drawers.

-Beer – Why are you storing your beer?
+Why are you storing your beer?
 Shouldn’t you be drinking it?!
-Beer can keep for a little while, and the garage is a nice place for it (preferably with a refrigerator), to make sure little ones don’t get their hands on it.
+Beer can be kept for a little while, and the garage is a nice place for it (preferably with a refrigerator), to make sure the little ones don’t get their hands on it.
 Just be sure you keep it out of the sun as your beer can get skunked and go bad!

-Shoes - One caveat for long-term storage of boots and shoes in the garage storage: spiders.
+One warning for long-term storage of boots and shoes in the garage storage: spiders.
 I have found a black widow in a pair of grass-cutting shoes I left in the garage for a few months.
 Be sure to hang them out and open them up far enough to see if there are any webs/eggs.
-If you are squeamish about spiders, I suggest a tight-fitting container.
 Just be sure to let the boots dry before storing them.
 Also, we sincerely apologize if you must now check your shoes for spiders or other scary insects every time you put them on!

 Overall, it is apparent that you can store many items in your garage, especially if you are the type to hoard a lot of stuff.
 But why not consider full-service storage with Boxie24.
 Save yourself the clutter in your garage and let us come and pick your items up whenever you need us to!
 It’s affordable, it’s fast, and it’s convenient.
 Our full-service storage solution will make your life so much easier, and you’ll even be able to park your car in your garage!

 Heat will deteriorate your 90’s and 2000’s classic discs.
-If your garage is not air-conditioned I would not recommend storing them in there.
+If your garage is not air-conditioned then it is not recommended storing them in there.

 Food and Canned Goods

 Don’t store cherished photographs in your garage for an extended period.
 Excessive heat will cause the pictures to stick together and tear up when separating them.
-Also, with other liquids that may be stored in the garage, they can risk getting wet.
-Also, if an animal got into your garage and made a home in your family photo album, that would be very sad!
+Also, with other liquids that may be stored in the garage, they are at risk of getting wet.
+Let’s not forget an animal got into your garage and made your family photo album their permanent home, that would be very sad!